 Check whether your suppliers categorize hotel data differently.
 If this problem exists, decide which challenge you want to solve.
 If you’re looking forward to enhancing an existing booking engine, consider tools with larger databases, like GIATA and Gimmonix.
-In case you’ve just started choosing an integrated system, it makes sense to find a booking engine with inbuilt mapping functionality.
+In case you’ve just started choosing an integrated system, finding a booking engine with inbuilt mapping functionality makes sense.

 Consider necessary features.
 The hotel mapping market is patchy and unsystematic, and you’ll face the problem of choice in the first place.
-These solutions may seem rather similar at first glance, and indeed, all of them use almost the same approaches in hotel mapping.
-What differs is the number of features and the way they display data.
+These solutions may seem similar at first glance, and indeed, they all use almost the same approaches in hotel mapping.
+What differs is the quality of mapping and the actual sizes of supplier networks.
 Also, look at the tools that provide multilingual mapping if you need hotel profiles in multiple languages.

 Find out whether you need API integration.
-Although most of the solutions have a drag-and-drop feature, an API would be better for dynamic data.
-Contact your provider to learn if they assist with integration of their service.
-If they don’t offer such support and you don’t have the technical capacity to integrate API yourself, find a travel tech service company to help you with that.
+Although most solutions have a drag-and-drop feature, an API would be better for dynamic data.
+Contact your provider to learn if they assist with integrating their service.
+If they don’t offer such support and you don’t have the technical capacity to integrate an API, find a travel tech service company to help you out.